-A good tip for painting in realistic colours, is to start by painting the neutral tones, then slowly increasing the saturation and brightness as you progress.
-This way you won’t overdo it from the start, then have to work on toning the painting down for the rest of the session.
+A good tip for painting in realistic colours, is to start by painting the neutral tones.
+Then slowly increase the saturation and brightness as you progress.
+This way you won’t overdo it from the start.
+And you won’t have to work on toning the painting down for the rest of the session.

 To mix the neutral colours, then, you simply mix complementary colours together.
 These are the colours that appear opposite one another on the wheel.
 Magenta is opposite green, cyan is opposite red and yellow is opposite violet.

 Using the three primaries, you can make warm or cool greys, browns and shades close to black.
 By mixing ultramarine, cadmium red and yellow together, a crisp and dark black can be made.

 If a neutral colour looks more like grey, this means it is a cool neutral and that it has a bias towards blue.
 If a colour looks more like a brown then it consists of more yellow or red than blue.